Panzimy/Panzimy/README.md

 - 💞️ I’m looking to collaborate on translating

 <!---
-I'm a translator from english --> czech
+I'm a translator from english to czech XD
 --->
+**I'm a translator from english to czech** 😄